johnpcooper/byc/README.md

     # 20230126_byc is the experiment name in the example dataset
     ```

 1. Create a compartment directory in the experiment directory created above.
 This will hold all channel stacks corresponding to xy positions collected in the experiment that are within a certain flow compartment of the microfluidic device.
-The name of the compartment directory needs to identify the strain being imaged and potentially other conditions like small molecule concentration etc.
+The name of the compartment directory must start with `XXXXXXXX_byc` where XXXXXXXX is the date of the experiment in ISO format.
+The compartment directory must also identify the strain being imaged and potentially other conditions like small molecule concentration etc.

     ```sh
     # This compartment directory name typically includes the strain number